You Have the Same Life That Jesus Had on the Earth Pt. 2

 A Life of Change

-One thing about living for God, that never changes, is that we’re constantly changing.
+One thing about living for God that never changes, is that we’re constantly changing.
 Always changing to be more like Jesus.
 In our thoughts, words, and actions.

 No, problems don’t just go away, problems may actually increase because, as a Christian, you’re now a threat to the devil.
 The difference is that now you have the means to stop the devil, concerning your own life.
 As a Christian, a child of God, you’re now in victory, the devil’s in defeat.
 You are now in Christ.
 God is, by the Holy Spirit, living in your spirit.
 Housed in your body, which belongs to God (Corinthians 6:20).
 You, however, are the custodian and caretaker of that body.
 What you think, believe, speak, and act out is your-not God’s-responsibility.

 You now have God’s Word in you.
 You have the Blood of Jesus to cover, protect, and heal you.
 You have the Name of Jesus to use here on the earth, to get the same results in prayer that Jesus got when He was on the earth.
 And you have the same precious Holy Spirit to lead, guide, and direct you, that Jesus had during His early ministry, nearly 2,000 years ago.
 The very same one.
+There is only one Holy Spirit.

 Change is required to be more like Jesus.
 He set an example before us, that we can faithfully follow (!
 Peter 2:21).
 Not in our own strength, ability, or righteousness.
 But by God’s.
 We can’t achieve God’s best apart from His means.
 That way He gets the glory, not us.